rohitshetty/mqtt-processor/README.md

 #MQTT PROCESSOR

 This is a framework-ish code for writing mqtt processors.
-MQTT processor is a standalone node js app which subscribes to topics described along with callbacks for topics.
+MQTT processor is a standalone node js app which subscribes to topics described along with callbacks for those topics.
-And on message on subscribed topics does some action (may be add data to db, fetch data and return on some channel, turn some gpio on if running on some embedded device like Raspi or intel galileo or edison etc)
+And on message to the subscribed topics it does some action defined in callbacks (may be add data to db, fetch data from db or some other api and return on some channel agreed upon, turn some gpio on/off if running on some embedded device like Raspi or intel galileo or edison etc).

+This project tries to create a structured way to process mqtt requests that has to be acted upon.

 To run this app you need to export `CLOUDMQTT_URL` in format `mqtts://user@password:serverurl:portid`.
 I have used cloudmqtt.com as my mqtt broker you can use anything that you fancy.